-Guam Housing and Urban Renewal Authority - Section 8 is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Guam Housing and Urban Renewal Authority - Section 8 is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

-Guam Housing and Urban Renewal Authority - Section 8 serves Guam.
+Guam Housing and Urban Renewal Authority - Section 8 offers Section 8 Housing rental assistance in Guam.

 |Guam Housing Choice Voucher||Closed|

 |Summer Town Estates Senior Project-Based Voucher||Closed|

 As of September 24th, 2022, it is not known if Guam Housing and Urban Renewal Authority - Section 8 is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of September 24th, 2022, Guam Housing and Urban Renewal Authority - Section 8 is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.